oneapi-src/oneTBB/.github/ISSUE_TEMPLATE/3_feature_request.md

 name: Request a feature
 about: Use this template to request new functionality or change the behavior of the library
 title: ''
-labels: ''
+labels: 'new feature'
 assignees: ''
 ---

 # Summary
 Include a short summary of the request.

+See the sections below
-Sections below provide guidance on what factors are considered important for a feature request.
+for factors important for a feature request.

-# Problem statement
+# Problem Statement
-Describe the problem you are trying to solve with reasonable level of details.
+Describe the problem you want to solve with a reasonable level of detail.

-# Preferred solution
+# Preferred Solution
-Document your thoughts on what solution may look like.
+Provide your ideas regarding problem solutions.